johnteske/johnteske.github.io/_posts/project/2015-08-24-Frye-refresh.markdown

 Responsive redesign by Shaun Kardinal, including more image-based layouts.
 Worked with Communications team to reorganize pages and navigation menus for better user experience and easy mobile use.
 Continue to make improvements and add functionality following soft launch.
+Reduced average page load time by 35% and made improvements on perceived load time and browsing experience.